 The Wholesale Business Unit also provides investment management services such as deposits and investment trusts.
-In addition, this business unit offers a wide range of securities products including structured bonds and subordinated bonds to corporate clients through SMBC and SMBC Nikko Securities.
+In addition, this business unit offers a wide range of securities products to corporate clients through SMBC and SMBC Nikko Securities.

 Risk Hedging

 The Wholesale Business Unit provides various risk hedging services including forward exchange contracts and derivatives to meet our customers' demand for hedging risks such as interest rate risk or foreign exchange rate risk in their transactions.
 This business unit also provides guarantee services including stand-by credit, performance bond and credit guarantee services.